Shopify/cli/packages/cli/README.md

   --verbose                  Increase the verbosity of the logs.

 DESCRIPTION
   Creates a shareable, unpublished, and new theme on your theme library with a randomized name.

+  Creates a shareable, unpublished, and new theme on your theme library with a randomized name.
 Works like an alias to `shopify theme push -u -t=RANDOMIZED_NAME`.
 ```